djscheuf/journeymans-blog/source/_posts/auto-not-auto-data-and-info.md

  - img/post_img/auto_not_auto.jpg
 ---

+> This post was part of a series I wrote for Improving and originally posted on the [Improving's Thoughts Page](https://improving.com/thoughts/automation-data).
+---

 In the quest to improve our confidence in our software, we have turned to automated testing frameworks.
 [We’ve built a team](https://improving.com/thoughts/to-automate-or-not-to-automate-getting-started).
 We set them to work on developing a supporting library, and conducting their first few tests.
 Our next milestones will bring a test that will likely need a babysitter into its first service as a value-added team member, where once it produced data, we will harness it to produce information.

 {Image or set of images showing just a Table of many numbers -> Check Mark / X}[Or perhaps something like https://unsplash.com/photos/JKUTrJ4vK00 or even https://pixabay.com/photos/chart-graph-finance-financial-data-2785902/]